What goes up, must come down: Why it’s OK to hate Don’t Look Up

 Don’t Look Up’s comic aspirations are clear – the gags fall flat but keep coming, a pile of lemmings beneath the face of a cliff.
 But its defenders seem to wish the film to be judged not as a satire but as a manifesto.
 It brings to mind Stewart Lee’s sarcastic retort to an audience applauding a political joke of his: “I’m not interested in laughs.
 What I’m interested in is a temporary liberal mass consensus.”
 Even if we were to review the film specifically through the lens of its rhetorical effectiveness, though, it comes up short.
 Yes, many of its satirical targets are deserving of a kicking, but Don’t Look Up offers little in the way of hope, little to energise viewers into activism.
 It is as bleak and despairing a portrait of environmental crisis as Paul Schrader’s First Reformed – though it doesn’t seem to know it.

-It is hard to suppress the feeling that we are completely impotent in the face of climate catastrophe In the UK.
+It is hard to suppress the feeling that we are completely impotent in the face of climate catastrophe in the UK.
 Climate protesters are often vilified in the media; so much of the global political establishment seems unwilling to commit to the sort of radical change needed to save our planet.
 In this sense, the central metaphor of Don’t Look Up is chillingly relatable.
 But that doesn’t make it a good film.
 We don’t have to pretend otherwise, just for the sake of appearing righteous – indeed, film critics have a professional obligation not to.
 It really is as simple as that.

 Register for free to continue reading